maxvfischer/DIY-ai-art/README.md

 ![spackling_10](./tutorial_images/build_control_box/spackling_10.jpg)

 ## Painting
-The control box was painted in the same color as the wall it will be attached to, for it to blend in.
+The control box was painted in the same color as the wall it was attached to.
 A tip is to buy a color sample can instead of a full can.
 You will not need a full can, and the sample cans are usually cheaper per litre.

 A paint roller was used on the flat areas and a small brush was used to paint the smaller details.